-Fifty-five students participated in the April 10 ceremony, held at Moraine Park’s Fond du Lac Campus, which honored 75 Moraine Park students who achieved a minimum cumulative GPA of 3.5 in an associate of applied science degree program.
-The inductees also completed a minimum of 12 associate degree credits as well as the steps to become Phi Theta Kappa members, and must continue to maintain a GPA of at least 3.5.
+To be eligible, the students achieved and maintain a minimum cumulative GPA of 3.5 in an associate of applied science degree program.
+The inductees also completed a minimum of 12 associate degree credits, as well as the steps to become Phi Theta Kappa members.

 “Phi Theta Kappa induction recognizes the academic accomplishments of our associate of applied science degree students,” said Amanda Hruska, Moraine Park registrar and Beta Mu Kappa advisor.

-Inductees, along with more than 135 family members and friends, were welcomed by Hruska.
+Along with more than 140 of their family members and friends, 45 of this year’s inductees participated in the ceremony at Moraine Park’s Fond du Lac campus.
 Moraine Park President Gayle Hytrek provided opening remarks to those assembled.
-Also participating in the ceremony were Dan Ensalaco, vice president of academics and economic development; Richard Barnhouse, dean of students; Roberta Laine, dean of general education; Craig Finley, special services associate; and several current chapter members including Carrie Pierquet, Eileen Rottscholl, Christal Shipp and Kelly Wondra.
-Jill Stiemsma, sociology instructor, provided the musical entertainment and a reception concluded the evening.
+Also participating in the ceremony were Dan Ensalaco, vice president of academics and economic development; Beth Raffaelli, vice president of enrollment management, Richard Barnhouse, dean of students; Sally Ruback, enrollment management support associate; and several current chapter members including Amanda Gindt, Krystal Lindner and Michele Merten.
+Deborah Guy, a Fond du Lac area harpist, provided the musical entertainment and a reception concluded the evening.